 At the end of every customer interaction, ask this: "If you know anyone dealing with [the problem you solved], I'd really appreciate an introduction."

-What to do after 10
+What to do after ten

-Raise your price — yes, already
+Raise your price—yes, already

 One-on-one calls are the fastest path to a first dollar, but they're time-bounded.
 There are only so many hours.
-The next step is building something that doesn't require you to show up every time someone buys it.
+The next move is building something that doesn't require you to show up every time someone buys it.

-That shift — from trading time for money to owning something that earns without your presence — is the whole point.
+That shift, from trading time for money to owning something that earns without your presence, is the whole point.
 Ten customers is where the proof is.
 A hundred customers is where the business is.
 The two aren't as far apart as they look from here.

 Ten customers is proof.
 A hundred is a business.